stifflerus/stifflerus/_posts/2019-04-20-my-adventure-shucking-wd-easystores-in-2019.md

 drives yourself, so I won't bore you with the details here.
 In a nutshell, shucking is when you take an external hard drive, and remove the case so that the bare drive can be used in a regular computer.
-That sound like a ridiculous way to go about obtaining hard drives, until you realize that you can save _a lot_ of money by doing it this way.
+That may sound like a ridiculous way to go about obtaining hard drives, until you realize that you can save _a lot_ of money by doing it that way.

 The target of my shuck was
 [WD Easystore 8TB external hard drives](https://www.bestbuy.com/site/wd-easystore-8tb-external-usb-3-0-hard-drive-black/5792401.p?skuId=5792401).
 Inside of these is a high-quality